-'''

-NSArray selectedEmployees = [employeeTableController selectedObjects];

-if ([selectedEmployees count] == 0) {

-return;

-NSManagedObjectContext moc = [self managedObjectContext];
+''' NSManagedObjectContext moc = [self managedObjectContext]; NSArray selectedEmployees = [employeeTableController selectedObjects]; unsigned i, count = [selectedEmployees count];

-for (Employee employee in selectedEmployees) {
+for (i = 0; i < count; i++) {

+Employee employee;

+employee = (Employee )[selectedEmployees objectAtIndex:i];

 [moc deleteObject:employee];

+}

 '''

 Alternatively, since you have a reference to the employee controller, you could send it a removeObject: message for each selected employee.
-To use this pattern you must ensure that the Deletes Object on Remove option is set for the content Set binding.
+To use this pattern you must ensure that the Deletes Object on Remove option is set for the contentSet binding.
 (Objects are deleted automatically if the array controller's content is fetched automatically.
-In this case, however, the contentSet is bound to the department's employees relationship, so unless the Deletes Object on Remove option is set, remove0bject: removes the object only from the relationship, not from the object graph.)
+In this case, however, the contentSet is bound to the department's employees relationship, so unless the Deletes Object on Remove option is set, removeObject: removes the object only from the relationship, not from the object graph.)